SemanticMediaWiki/SemanticCite/docs/01-introduction.md

 ## Create a citation resource

-A simple citation resource can be conviently created using `#scite` and the `|citation text=...` parameter without the need for any extra customizing (or property mapping).
+A simple citation resource can be created using `#scite` and the `|citation text=...` parameter without the need for any extra customization (or property mapping).

 ```